BioImage-Archive/bia-integrator/bia-export/README.md

 This will create `bia-dataset-export.json` using the example test data.
 The root objects of this json are datasets, with links followed to include subject and protocol information etc as well as the original study.

+### Export for image uuid updates

+Run:
+    poetry run bia-export image-uuid-mapping export  <Optional study ids>

+Note this export is not set up to deal with local files - only api.

 Running tests
 -----